Gajendra Singh Rajukhedi

 Gajendra Singh Rajukhedi (born 11 December 1964 in Village Rajukhedi, Dhar district) is an Indian politician, belonging to Indian National Congress.
 In the 2009 election he was elected to the 15th Lok Sabha from the Dhar Lok Sabha constituency of Madhya Pradesh.

 He was also member of 12th and 13th Lok Sabha from Dhar.

 He is an Advocate and resides at Dhar.
-He is married to Mrs Gayatri Singh and has two daughters and two sons.
-His youngest son is Revti Raman Rajukhedi.
+He is married to Mrs Gayatri Singh and they have two daughters and two sons.
+Their youngest son is Revti Raman Rajukhedi.
 He is a law student.